-Large Accelerated Filer ☑ Accelerated Filer □ Non-accelerated Filer □ Smaller reporting company □ Emerging growth company □ accounting standards provided pursuant to Section 13(a) of the Exchange Act. □
+Large Accelerated Filer 🗹 Accelerated Filer Non-accelerated Filer Smaller reporting company Emerging growth company L

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\ \square$ No $\ \boxtimes$
+Yes $\ \square$ No $\ \varnothing$